tgourley/AWS-Visual-Configuration-App/Documentation/Development.md

 The software can be ran in Visual Studio by double-clicking "AWS-Visual-Configuration-App," then clicking launching the app by clicking the button of the same name sporting a green triangle.
 Once the software is running in Visual Studio, there is a development bar within each window you can use to isolate visual elements, in addition to the normal controls available on the main Visual Studio toolbars.

 ### Testing
+Note: Because running the tests, and hence making many API calls, was incurring a charge, we have implemented mock AWS clients, and the tests now utilize these.
+In doing so, we are also creating mock AWS items to test the software.

 In order to test this project you need all of the tech stack found ![here](https://github.com/welawrence543/AWS-Visual-Configuration-App/blob/master/Design/TechStack.md) with the exception of Slack, which includes administrative access to the Atlassian repository.
 You will also need to verify you add the "AWS Toolkit for Visual Studio 2017 and 2019" and "Package Installer" extentions within Visual Studio.

 ![Get to Test Explorer - Run Tests](https://github.com/welawrence543/AWS-Visual-Configuration-App/blob/master/Auxiliary%20Files/runtests.JPG?raw=true)
 <br/>**Step 1**: Get into test explorer / Run Tests
-- After the program has finished building, double-click "AWS=Visual-Configuration-App-Tests" within the solution file, found in Solution explorer.
+- After the program has finished building, double-click "AWS-Visual-Configuration-App-Tests" within the solution file, found in Solution explorer.
 Once the window has fully opened, right-click the Test container again and select "Run Tests."
 This should open the "Test Explorer" window.

 ![Test Explorer](https://github.com/welawrence543/AWS-Visual-Configuration-App/blob/master/Auxiliary%20Files/testexplorer.JPG?raw=true)
 **Step 2**: Test Explorer